StevenBtw/solvor/docs/algorithms/metaheuristics/anneal.md

 P(accept) = exp(-Δcost / temperature)
 ```

-At high temperature, this is near 1—accept almost anything.
-At low temperature, this approaches 0—only accept improvements.
+At high temperature, this is near 1, so accept almost anything.
+At low temperature, this approaches 0, so only accept improvements.
 The exponential form comes from statistical mechanics (Boltzmann distribution).

 **Why it works:** Early on, high temperature lets you escape local optima by accepting worse moves.
 As you cool, you become more selective, converging toward a good solution.
 The probability of accepting a bad move depends on *how bad*—small backward steps are more likely than large ones.